1977 Atlanta Falcons season

 The 1977 Atlanta Falcons season was the team's 12th year in the National Football League.
-The team finished the season 7–7, and did not qualify for the playoffs.
+The team finished the season .500, and did not qualify for the playoffs.

 Although the Falcons' offense struggled, the defense, nicknamed "Grits Blitz", was dominant.
-The Falcons' 129 points allowed led the league and established an all-time NFL record for fewest points allowed in a 14-game NFL season.
+The Falcons' 129 points allowed led the league (the best ever for a 14 game regular season) and established an all-time NFL record for fewest points allowed in an NFL season.
 Atlanta's 3,242 total yards allowed were second-fewest in the league, and the Falcons' 1,384 passing yards allowed was by far the best in the NFL in 1977.
-The defense surrendered only 9.2 points per game, which is as of the 2022 season, remains an all-time record in a 16 game season.